Optimization Example - Flatten MLP Response

 Determining The Optimization Frequency Range

-A good way to figure out the optimization frequency range is to find out the high and low frequencies where the MLP natural curve (or an MLP response optimized for SPL) intersects with a horizontal line at the reference level (in this example, 80 dB).
-To use this approach with the MLP curve shown above, press Ctrl+J to activate the graph's data cursor, and drag the cursor to the upper and lower frequencies where the curve reads 80 dB.
+A good way to figure out the optimization frequency range is to find the intersections of the horizontal line at the preliminary reference level with the MLP natural response curve (or an MLP response optimized for SPL).
+To use this approach with the MLP curve shown above, press Ctrl+J to activate the graph's data cursor, and drag the cursor to the upper and lower frequencies where the curve reads 83.8 dB.
 Then press Ctrl+H to hide the data cursor.
-Using this technique, we obtain a lower limit of 10 Hz and an upper limit of 186.9 Hz.
+Using this technique, we obtain a lower limit of 10.8 Hz and an upper limit of 179.4 Hz.
 That's a good range if we want to be strict about it.
-But earlier in the examples, we've been using 15 Hz and 190 Hz for some calculations.
-For consistency with earlier examples, we'll use 15 Hz to 190 Hz instead of the more rigorous 10 Hz to 187 Hz range.
+But earlier in the examples, we were using 15 Hz and 190 Hz for some calculations.
+For consistency with earlier examples, we'll use 15 Hz to 190 Hz instead of the more rigorous 10.8 Hz to 179.4 Hz range.

 Setting The Optimization Options